Answer each question. If the lengths of the sides of a cube are tripled, by what factor will the volume change?

 The volume of a cube is calculated by cubing the length of one of its sides (V = s³).
 This formula shows how volume depends on the side length, making it essential to understand how changes in side length affect volume.

 A scaling factor describes how dimensions of a shape change when scaled up or down.
-When the side length of a cube is multiplied by a factor, the new dimensions are proportional to the original, affecting volume accordingly.
+When the side length of a cube is multiplied by a factor, the volume changes by that factor raised to the third power, since volume is three-dimensional.